Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Low lying eigenvalues and their extremes: a heuristic outlook

-{\bf Remark 2.} The phenomenon of resonance width restructuring with increasing the coupling to continuum (controlled in the present model by the parameter $\gamma$) and the emergence of the broad resonance has many features in common with the so-called super-radiant phenomena in optics.
+{\bf Remark 2.} \quad The phenomenon of resonance width restructuring with increasing the coupling to continuum (controlled in the present model by the parameter $\gamma$) and the emergence of the broad resonance has many features in common with the so-called super-radiant phenomena in optics.
 This is well known in the physics literature, see \cite{AZ2011} and references therein.
-Here, we would like to point to a similarity of the spectral restructure in the random matrix ensemble \eqref{defens} -- \eqref{GUE} to a process in a different physics context, the so-called ``condensation transition'' which occurs in models of mass transport when the globally conserved mass $M$ exceeds a critical value, see e.g. \cite{cond_trans_rev} for a review\footnote{The authors are grateful to Bertrand Lacroix A Chez Toine for bringing this fact to their attention.}.
+Here, we would like to point to a similarity of the spectral restructure in the random matrix ensemble \eqref{defens} -- \eqref{GUE} to a process in a different physics context, the so-called ``condensation transition'' which occurs in models of mass transport when the globally conserved mass $M$ exceeds a critical value, see e.g. \cite{cond_trans_rev} for a review.
 In such a regime, the excess mass forms a localised in space condensate coexisting with a background fluid in which the remaining mass is evenly distributed over the rest of the system.
 A particularly simple case for analysing the condensation phenomenon is when the system has a stationary state such that probability of observing a configuration of masses $m_i$ factorises into the form $\prod_i f(m_i)\delta(\sum_i m_i-M)$.
 In that context again the tail behaviour of the ``parent'' mass density $f(m)$ plays important role.
 Although we would like to stress again that in our model the imaginary parts of the complex eigenvalues are not independent, the analogy with the condensation phenomenon is quite evident.

-Essentially the same heuristic analysis as in the above helps to clarify the numerically observed fact of the outlier emerging mostly close to the origin of the spectrum $\Re z=0$.
-From this angle it is instructive to ask what should be the scale of extreme values for eigenvalues satisfying $|\Re z|<W$, that is sampled in a window of a small widths $ W\ll 1$ around the origin (still assuming typically many eigenvalues in the window, so that $W\gg \Delta\sim 1/N$).
+Essentially the same heuristic analysis as in the above helps to clarify the numerically observed fact of the outlier emerging mostly close to the origin of the spectrum $\re z =0$.
+From this angle it is instructive to ask what should be the scale of extreme values for eigenvalues satisfying $|\re z|<W$, that are sampled in a window of a small widths $ W\ll 1$ around the origin (still assuming typically many eigenvalues in the window, so that $W\gg \Delta\sim 1/N$).
 The total mean number of eigenvalues in the window $W$ whose imaginary parts exceed the level $Y$ (but still formally remain of the order of $1/N$) is now given by

 For $NY\gg 1$ the term $T_W(-NY)$ is exponentially suppressed, while the integral in $T_W(NY)$ is dominated by $X\ll 1$ and with required accuracy yields the leading-order expression in the form:

 Now, let us assume that both the width $W$ of the window and the parameter $\gamma$ scale with $N$ in this non-trivial way as